Tapton Hill transmitting station: Transmission

 The transmitter was originally an A group for television broadcasts, but to accommodate analogue Channel 5, as well as digital television, it became a wideband until its switchover in 2011.
 At that point, technically, it became a K group although wideband aerials would still work.
-The 3 main PSB MUXES are all receivable on an A group aerial (see graph).
-Sheffield transmitter's 700MHz clearance is due in Feb 2020 when none of the main 6 MUXEs are due to change frequency, though MUXES 7 and 8 are due to be switched off.
+The three main PSB MUXES are all receivable on an A group aerial.
+Sheffield transmitter's 700MHz clearance was due in February 2020 when none of the main six MUXEs were due to change frequency, though MUXES #7 and #8 were due to be switched off.

+History

+The site opened as a VHF radio transmitter on Monday 2 September 1963.